html-extract/hext/scripts/build-hext-npm/assets/README.md

 ## A Quick Example
-The following Hext snippet collects all hyperlinks and extracts the href and the clickable text.
+The following Hext template collects all hyperlinks and extracts the href and the clickable text.
 ```
 <a href:link @text:title />
 ```
 Hext does so by recursively trying to match every HTML element.
 In the case above, an element is required to have the tag a and an attribute called href.
 If the element matches, its attribute href and its textual representation are stored as link and title, respectively.

-If the above Hext snippet is applied to this piece of HTML:
+If the above Hext template is applied to this piece of HTML:
 ```
 <body>
   <a href="one.html">  Page 1</a>